hazelmeow/runway/README.md

 and supports fast local development or uploads using Open Cloud.

-Runway borrows from [Tarmac](https://github.com/rojo-rbx/tarmac) but doesn't do any resource compilation (spritesheet packing, alpha bleeding, DPI scaling, etc).
+Runway borrows from [Tarmac](https://github.com/rojo-rbx/tarmac) but doesn't do all of its resource compilation (specifically spritesheet packing and DPI scaling).
 Instead, Runway's inputs/outputs should (ideally) be simple and reliable enough to build other tools on top of them.

+Runway applies alpha bleeding to all `png` assets that have transparency.

 ## Installation